mfolivas/aws-serverless-node-backup-dynamodb/README.md

 sls invoke -f backup
 ```

 You should see two tables backed up.
+You should go to your dynamodb and see the backup.